deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 ## Demo

-In addition to our dataset and benchmarks, we also published a [demo](https://dev.cloud.dpst.dev/shared_prototypes?share_token=prototype_eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE3Mjk3NzIxNTcuNDg4LCJhdWQiOiJleHRlcm5hbCB1c2VyIiwiaXNzIjoiZEMiLCJ3b3Jrc3BhY2VfaWQiOiJmNWU5NDI1MC0xZmVkLTRkNTgtOGQ5MC1kZmUxMjY5ZWUzMjUiLCJ3b3Jrc3BhY2VfbmFtZSI6InN0YWNrb3ZlcmZsb3ctc3VydmV5Iiwib3JnYW5pemF0aW9uX2lkIjoiMGZiMzIyNDYtOWQ5OS00YTE1LWE0YzYtMzk3OWYyNDM1NzNhIiwic2hhcmVfaWQiOiI3ZDk4ZGI1Ny1mZWY3LTRlZDctOTc2My1jNDc2YWJmMzYxNGIifQ.ohlV-FwNa_0H_e4p86uS3MaKboLBn_dlKxPt4XcYYHg) of our best-performing BIQA approach to share with colleagues, friends, and now you, our readers.
+In addition to our dataset and benchmarks, we also published a [demo](https://dev.cloud.dpst.dev/shared_prototypes?share_token=prototype_eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE3Mjk3NzIxNTcuNDg4LCJhdWQiOiJleHRlcm5hbCB1c2VyIiwiaXNzIjoiZEMiLCJ3b3Jrc3BhY2VfaWQiOiJmNWU5NDI1MC0xZmVkLTRkNTgtOGQ5MC1kZmUxMjY5ZWUzMjUiLCJ3b3Jrc3BhY2VfbmFtZSI6InN0YWNrb3ZlcmZsb3ctc3VydmV5Iiwib3JnYW5pemF0aW9uX2lkIjoiMGZiMzIyNDYtOWQ5OS00YTE1LWE0YzYtMzk3OWYyNDM1NzNhIiwic2hhcmVfaWQiOiI3ZDk4ZGI1Ny1mZWY3LTRlZDctOTc2My1jNDc2YWJmMzYxNGIifQ.ohlV-FwNa_0H_e4p86uS3MaKboLBn_dlKxPt4XcYYHg) of our best-performing text-to-SQL approach to share with colleagues, friends, and now you, our readers.
 It serves to validate whether our accuracy results are representative of a real-world scenario.
 We found that user feedback was quite close to our results.
 The demo is hosted on deepset's [enterprise platform, deepset Cloud](https://www.deepset.ai/deepset-cloud), which creates an out-of-the-box user interface.
 Here's what it looks like:

 !["Screenshot of deepset Cloud search interface."](dc.png)